erossiter/catSurv/cran-comments.md

 ## Release Summary
 * We addressed all instances of the warnings listed here https://cran.r-project.org/web/checks/check_results_catSurv.html regarding catching errors by value instead of by reference.

-* In addition, this release adds several important functions making the package functionality integrable with Qualtrics survey administration.
+* This release adds several important functions making the package functionality integrable with Qualtrics survey administration.

+* This release also adresses the email regarding CRAN packages using C++ code with bind2nd.

 ## Test environments
 * local OS X install, R 3.5.3